pratham-garg-456/Agile_Notes/docs/agile-mindset.md

 > _Imagine being handed a list of requirements and filling them into a backlog without feedback or adaptation.
 That may look Agile on paper, but without a continuous improvement mindset, you are missing the essence of true agility._

-Agile is not just a set of tools—it is a fundamental way of thinking about work.
+Agile is not just a set of tools - it is a fundamental way of thinking about work.

 ## Key Concepts